Viola Liuzzo: Selma, Alabama

-Murder
+Assassination

 After the march, Liuzzo, assisted by Leroy Moton, a 19-year-old African American, continued shuttling marchers and volunteers from Montgomery back to Selma in her car.
 James Orange, an SCLC veteran, warned her that it was very dangerous and she should not drive to Montgomery.

 As Liuzzo and Moton were driving along Route 80 to Selma, a car tried to force them off the road.
 After dropping passengers off, she and Moton headed back to Montgomery.
 While getting gas at a local filling station, they were subject to abusive, racist comments by other customers.

 Liuzzo was stopped at a red light when a car with four white men pulled up alongside.
 When they saw the white woman and black man together, they followed Liuzzo as she tried to outrun them.
 They overtook the Oldsmobile and shot directly at Liuzzo, mortally wounding her twice in the head.
 The car veered into a ditch, crashing into a fence.
 The men were found to be members of the local Ku Klux Klan, including Gary Thomas Rowe, an FBI informant.

 The bullets missed Moton, but he was covered with Liuzzo's blood.
 He lay motionless as the Klansmen checked their victims.
 After they left, Moton sought help.
 He flagged down a truck driven by Rev. Leon Riley, who had also been shuttling civil rights workers to Selma.